juanpc2018/Best-GPU-for-x86_64-2010-2020/README.md

 ## GPU candidates:

-AMD latest driver that supports Win8.1 officially was for RX 480, forcing W7 driver for Rx 580 may work, but untested, Not official. </br>
+AMD latest driver that supports Win8.1 officially was for Rx 480, forcing W7x64 driver for Rx 580 may work, but untested, Unofficial. </br>
 basically AMD is discarded for Win8.1x64 if want 3D Games. </br>

 Nvidia latest GPU that has drivers for Win8.1x64 is RTX 8000, P6000, Titan Xp, M6000 </br>